jordanmoore753/Redux-Tutorial/notes/essentials.md

 - No side effects allowed.
 - Cannot mutate state directly, must make copy and update copy.
 - No async logic allowed.

+# Async with Thunks

+Since reducers cannot have async logic inside of them, there needs to be another way to incorporate the use of asynchronous logic alongside the updating of state.

+**Thunks** are the solution to this problem.
+A thunk is a special kind of function which accepts the arguments `dispatch && getState`.
+The `dispatch` is the connection to the `store` that lets the thunk dispatch an action and update the state.
+The normal flow of a thunk is:

+1. Thunk function is invoked.
+2. A start action is dispatched before the asynchronous request.
+This indicates the state of the request: finished, in progress, cancelled, etc. This is optional but recommended to disable duplicate requests.
+3. The async request is made.
+4. The async response is evaluated and an appropriate **action** is dispatched in response.

+Of course, these steps are optional.
+But this is the normal, common flow of a thunk function.